01-14-2013 10:43 AM - edited 06-23-2013 09:17 AM

 Fortunately not.
 American Express initiates soft pulls on Experian throughout the life of an open account with random frequency.
 During the first 60 days, it is not uncommon for Amex to have soft pulled at least 3-4 times.
 The CLI approval or denial will be based on the last soft pull before the CLI request and other factors like income/

 rent etc. A new hard pull or soft pull is not initiated when requesting the 3X CLI.
 If in doubt, get a copy of your Experian report and see when Amex issued a soft pull to gauge account statistics at that snapshot and request CLI accordingly.
+Post 186 explains how to get your experian report and check for soft pulls.
 If there are concerns that the overall utilization or Amex utilization was high during the last soft pull, it might be worth waiting a few more days and then applying for CLI after Amex has issued a new soft pull.

 When does an acccount become eligible for CLI?